Fourth International: International conference

 In April 1946 delegates from the principal European sections and a number of others attended a "Second International Congress".
 This set about rebuilding the International Secretariat of the Fourth International with Michel Raptis appointed Secretary and Ernest Mandel, a Belgian, taking a leading role.

 Pablo and Mandel aimed to counter the opposition of the majorities inside the British Revolutionary Communist Party and French Internationalist Communist Party.
 Initially, they encouraged party members to vote out their leaderships.
 They supported Gerry Healy's opposition in the RCP.
 In France, they backed elements, including Pierre Frank and Marcel Bleibtreu, opposed to the new leadership of the PCI – albeit for differing reasons.

 The Stalinist occupation of Eastern Europe was the issue of prime concern, and it raised many problems of interpretation.
 At first, the International held that, while the USSR was a degenerated workers' state, the post-World War II East European states were still bourgeois entities, because revolution from above was not possible, and capitalism persisted.

 Another issue that needed to be dealt with was the possibility that the economy would revive.
 This was initially denied by Mandel (who was quickly forced to revise his opinion, and later devoted his PhD dissertation to late capitalism, analysing the unexpected "third age" of capitalist development).
 Mandel's perspective mirrored uncertainty at that time about the future viability and prospects of capitalism, not just among all Trotskyist groups, but also among leading economists.
 Paul Samuelson had envisaged in 1943 the probability of a "nightmarish combination of the worst features of inflation and deflation", worrying that "there would be ushered in the greatest period of unemployment and industrial dislocation which any economy has ever faced".
 Joseph Schumpeter for his part claimed that "[t]he general opinion seems to be that capitalist methods will be unequal to the task of reconstruction".
 He regarded it as "not open to doubt that the decay of capitalist society is very far advanced".

+One of the international's theses that emerged by 1947 believed that World War III, fought between the imperialist western powers and the USSR, would result in an international class war.
+The international decided that a proletarian revolution was the only way to prevent the USSR losing the conflict against imperialism, whilst also aligning with Trotsky's belief that communist parties were inherently counter-revolutionary.